-Flocked vinyl is a type of vinyl which is fuzzy or furry – it has a texture a bit like felt or suede material.
+It is a type of fuzzy or furry heat transfer vinyl. it has a similar feel to felt or suede material.
 It is a much thicker variety of vinyl than regular Heat Transfer Vinyl (HTV).
 The fuzz means it is raised, adding dimension to your design.

 Each manufacturer should specify the requirements for cutting and pressing their particular vinyl.
 It will also depend on the type of cutter that you will be using.

 Any of the major cutting machines will be totally fine cutting Flocked vinyl.
 I use the Cricut Explore Air 2 (and absolutely love it), but you can also use:

 For a Cricut Explore Air 2 cutting machine, set your machine to ‘Iron On’, and then test to see if this has worked.
 If it needs to go deeper, change the setting to ‘Iron On/Glitter.’

 With a Silhouette Cameo cutting machine, try a thickness setting of 33 and a blade setting of 2.

 As with any new vinyl or new machine, before jumping straight to your main product you should do a test.
 Take a moment to cut a design and see if it has worked.
 Change what needs changing and then go for it.